Mental competency of woman in anti-Asian assault questioned

 Justice of the Peace Harmony Letizia told Deputy Clark County District Attorney Leah Beverly that it will be up to Hill’s public defenders to seek an evaluation of whether Hill understands the charges against her.

-Hill also faces felony child abuse and misdemeanor battery charges of striking the 6-year-old boy, who is Asian, on July 5 at The Shops at Crystals.
-He did not suffer any visible injuries, police said.
+Hill also faces felony child abuse and misdemeanor battery charges of striking the 6-year-old boy, who is Asian, on July 5 on a pedestrian walkway just outside an upscale mall, according to Misael Parra, a police spokesman.
+The boy did not suffer any visible injuries, police said.
 Hill was arrested five days later.

 The boy’s mother posted cellphone footage to TikTok last week showing part of the confrontation.
 It has received more than a million views on the social media app.

-Note: This story was first published on July 13, 2021.
-It was updated on July 14, 2021, to make clear that the boy was struck and anti-Asian comments were made on a pedestrian walkway outside an upscale mall, not inside the mall.